-The Age Discrimination Act 2004 (Cth) (‘AD Act’) is the Australian federal law that prohibits age discrimination.
-Prior to the commencement of the AD Act, remedies for age discrimination were only available under State or Territory anti-discrimination laws, which all prohibit discrimination based on a person’s age.
+The Age Discrimination Act 2004 (Cth) is the Australian federal law that prohibits age discrimination.
+Prior to the commencement of the Age Discrimination Act 2004 (Cth), remedies for age discrimination were only available under State or Territory anti-discrimination laws, which prohibit discrimination based on a person’s age.

-Generally, federal, state and territory age discrimination laws are interpreted to preclude discrimination on the basis of a person’s age and age group (indeed in some instances, the applicable legislation prohibits discrimination on the basis of age group as well as age).
+Generally, federal, state and territory age discrimination laws are interpreted to preclude discrimination on the basis of a person’s age and age group.

-The AD Act prohibits both direct and indirect discrimination on the ground of age.
+The Age Discrimination Act 2004 (Cth) prohibits both direct and indirect discrimination on the ground of age.
 Age is defined as including age group.
 Accordingly, an act of discrimination does not have to be linked to an exact age but can be related to the age group of a person.